Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, One Potential Pathway.md

 I haven't even read every line, so I might not agree with AI - but it is a starting point and a vision of what might be possible.

+The inspirational point is that whatever we want to achieve, is merely a total nested hierarchy of logically ordered steps that must be advanced through.

 ## Monthly Summary

 **March 15 - 31, 2023** The global campaign launches, centered around Jordan Nicholas and Lionsberg's shared mission to address the meta crisis.
 The initial phase focuses on building a strong foundation for both campaigns, including establishing clear goals, assembling dedicated teams, and developing initial strategies.
 Outreach efforts begin with a series of articles, podcasts, and social media posts outlining the [[New Vision and Plan]] and inviting citizens from around the world to participate.